2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 If you don’t have an accommodation yet, here’s where you can find the best hotel deals in Salzburg.

 The Salzburg Card is a great way to save money while visiting Salzburg.

 The more you use the Salzburg Card, the more value you get for your money.
 It provides one-time entry to all city tourist attractions and museums for 24, 48, or 72 hours, depending on the type of card you purchase.

 This all-in-one pass covers all top attractions in the city, some nearby attractions, and various public transportation options.
+Plus, it gives you the added benefit of skip-the-line privileges at selected venues.

 For a 2-day trip to Salzburg, I would recommend getting the 48-hour Salzburg Card if you plan on visiting Hellbrunn Palace on your second day.